ng-alain/delon/docs/faq.en-US.md

 The NG-ZORRO and @delon/* components work in OnPush mode by default.
 Mutate objects or arrays do not trigger Angular's change detection.
 Use the immutable method.

+### How to use @delon daily build version

+NG-ALAIN provides a [delon-builds](https://github.com/ng-alain/delon-builds.git) repository as a daily build version.
+It's not the final stable version, but contains the latest fixed BUG, The latest features can be obtained from [delon.sh](https://github.com/ng-alain/ng-alain/blob/master/scripts/_ci/delon.sh) provided by the scaffolding.

 ## Installation

 ### Why can't I find the ng-zorro-antd/src/*.less style?